Telex

 Origin of the term at MIT

-long before computers became common; a "hack" meant a simple, but
+The term originally developed at MIT long before computers became common; a "hack"

-often inelegant, solution.
-The term hack came to refer to any clever prank perpetrated
+meant a simple, but often inelegant, solution.
+The term hack came to

-by MIT students; the perpetrator is a hacker.
-To this day the terms hack and
+is a hacker.
+To this day the terms hack and hacker are used in that way

-hacker are used in that way at MIT, without necessarily referring to computers.
+at MIT, without necessarily referring to computers.
+When MIT students

-10, that was a hack, and the students involved were therefore hackers.
+was a hack, and the students involved were therefore hackers.

-Computer culture at MIT developed when members of the
+Computer culture at MIT developed when members of

-Tech Model Railroad Club started working with a
+the Tech Model Railroad Club started working with a Digital Equipment Corporation PDP-1 computer

-Equipment Corporation PDP-1 computer and applied local model railroad slang
+and applied local model railroad slang to computers.
+In modern computer

-to computers.
-In modern computer culture, the label "hacker" is a
+culture, the label "hacker" is a compliment, indicating a skilled and

-compliment, indicating a skilled and clever programmer.
-In the media, however,
+clever programmer.
+In the media, however, it has negative connotations

-it has negative connotations and has become synonymous with "software cracker".
+and has become synonymous with "software cracker".

 The term hacker has five meanings that are in common usage:

-1. Someone who knows a (sometimes specified) set of programming
+1. Someone who knows a (sometimes specified) set of

-interfaces
+programming interfaces

-well enough to write novel and useful software without conscious thought on
+well enough to write novel and useful software without conscious thought

-a good day.
+on a good day.

-2. Someone who (usually illegally) attempts to break into or otherwise subvert
+2. Someone who (usually illegally) attempts to break into or otherwise

-the security of a program, system or
+subvert the security of a program, system or network, often with malicious

-This usage was annoying to many in the developer community who grew up with
+intent.
+This usage was annoying to many in

-the primary meaning in sense (1), and preferred to keep it that way; they preferred
+(1), and preferred to keep it that way; they preferred the media used

-as simply creating a new word did nothing to dispel misconceptions.
+simply creating a new word did nothing to dispel misconceptions.
 "Black

 hat hacker" is a phrase that wound up with the same problems as the word